JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 The error tree type will make it easier to handle errors on "alts" (like our root type).
 If you tried to parse `select +!@#!@!!` nom would fail in the select parser but still try the other ones, so it would not know what parser errors to show.
-That issue can be fixed slightly with [cut](https://docs.rs/nom/latest/nom/combinator/fn.cut.html) (and we will use cut) to not try other branches in the alt if we know for sure we are in a select/insert/create/etc.
+That issue can be fixed slightly with [cut](https://docs.rs/nom/latest/nom/combinator/fn.cut.html) to not try other branches in the alt if we know for sure we are in a select/insert/create/etc.

 However, cases like parsing `I like rust` are tough, all the parsers would fail without being cut, so what can we show?
 Ideally we would say something like `expected select|create|insert, got ....` which the error tree type will help with (though not now).